 A comal or griddle pan

-1. In a large bowl, add the water and the salt, olive oil.
+1. In a large bowl, add the water and the salt.
 Stir to combine.
 Gradually add in the masa harina until the dough forms.
 It will be slightly sticky, if too sticky, add another couple of tablespoons of masa harina.
 Cover with plastic wrap and let set for 20 minutes.

 4. When ready, roll it several times in between your hands and flatten slightly.
-Press to about 4 to 4 1/2 to 5 inches in diameter.
+Press to about 5 inches in diameter.
 Making sure the tortilla fits comfortably in the palm of your hand, peel off the plastic and transfer to hot comal or griddle.
 If the tortilla tears, just roll it into a ball and start over.

 Tips~ Some things to remember…